-Daniel Kalderimis is a partner at Chapman Tripp and leads the firm's international arbitration practice, focused on the Asia-Pacific region.
-He is admitted in New Zealand, New York, and England and Wales (where he is a solicitor-advocate for civil matters).
+Daniel Kalderimis is a partner at Chapman Tripp, founded its international arbitration practice and now leads the firm's international law team.
+He is admitted in New Zealand, New York and England and Wales (where he is a solicitor-advocate for civil matters).

-Daniel graduated first in his year at Victoria University of Wellington (LLB honours; first class, BA), and studied at Columbia Law School (LLM), where he received the Fulbright-Buddle Findlay Award and was an associate-in-law.
-He previously worked in London as a senior associate in Freshfields Bruckhaus Deringer’s international arbitration group.
+Daniel graduated first in his year at the University of Wellington (LLB Hons; BA, first-class honours) and studied at Columbia Law School (LLM), where he received the Fulbright-Buddle Findlay Award and was an associate-in-law.
+He worked in London as a senior associate in Freshfields Bruckhaus Deringer’s international arbitration group.

-Daniel is an adjunct lecturer at Victoria University (where he teaches civil procedure) and a member of the LCIA, the International Bar Association, the International Law Association and the American Society of International Law.
+Daniel is an adjunct lecturer at the University of Wellington; a member of the LCIA, the International Bar Association, the International Law Association and the American Society of International Law; and a fellow of the Arbitrators’ and Mediators' Institute of New Zealand.